TickTeam/guide-tt/android_app/8_how_to_swipe_tasks_for_quick_actions.md

-###How to swipe tasks for quick actions?
+### How to swipe tasks for quick actions?
-There are four different colors of menu for frequently used actions and you can slide left or right  to choose menu.

-Slide to left, when yellow appear,set a due date .Slide to left until the blue appear, and you can move the task to another list.

-Slide to right,green means make the task as completed.Slide to right until vinicolor appear and set priority.
+Sliding a task left or right causes four actions to occur.
+Each action has its own color.
+Here are the actions, colors, and ways to swipe:

+* To set a due date, Slowly swipe the task to the left, and release when yellow appears.

+* To move a task to another list, slowly swipe the task to the left until blue appears.

+* To mark a task as completed, slowly swipe the task to the right until green appears.

+* To set priority for a task, swipe the task to the right, and release when orange appears.

 ![](swipefour.jpg)